ricopella/portfolio/README.md

 # Overview

-Personal portofolio website using responsive design
+Personal portfolio website using responsive design

 Live version can be viewed at [narinsun.com](narinsun.com)